jameslnewell/xhr-mock/README.md

 # xhr-mock

-This repo is a mono-repo managed by `lernajs`.
+`xhr-mock` is a utility for mocking HTTP responses .

 ## [📖 Documentation](./packages/xhr-mock)

-The documentation for the main NPM package can be found [here](./packages/xhr-mock).
+User focused documentation can be found [here](./packages/xhr-mock).

 ## 🛠 Development